CDNTaxReceipts/CDNTaxReceipts/README.md

 4. Enable the extension at Administer > Customize Data and Screens > Manage Extensions
 5. Configure CDN Tax Receipts at Administer > CiviContribute > CDN Tax Receipts.
 (Take note of the dimensions for each of the image parameters.
 Correct sizing is important.
 You might need to try a few times to get it right.)

+Next: review and the permissions - the modules has added a new CiviCRM permission.

 Now you should be able to use the module:

 - To issue an individual receipt, pull up the contact record, go to 'contributions' tab, view the contribution, and click the "Tax Receipt" button.
 Follow on-screen instructions from there.